WGBH-MLA/AAPB2/app/views/primary_source_sets/yakima-valley.md

 ## Citation

-Greer, Brenna Wynn.
-"The Black Power Movement."
-WGBH and the Library of Congress. https://americanarchive.org/primary_source_sets/black-power.
+Amezcua, Angelica.
+"The Latino Community in the Yakima Valley."
+WGBH and the Library of Congress. https://americanarchive.org/primary_source_sets/yakima-valley.

 ## Guid
 ## Cliptime